apache/pulsar/site2/website-next/versioned_docs/version-2.8.0/administration-isolation.md

 ```

-For more information about the command `pulsar-admin namespaces set-bookie-affinity-group options`, see [here](https://pulsar.apache.org/tools/pulsar-admin/).
+For more information about the command `pulsar-admin namespaces set-bookie-affinity-group`, see [here](https://pulsar.apache.org/tools/pulsar-admin/2.8.0-SNAPSHOT/#-em-set-bookie-affinity-group-em-).

 **Example**